Top Tips for Creating Materials for the EFL ClassroomBy Johanna Kawasaki

 January 13, 2021

-Are you new to teaching English or perhaps an experienced teacher interested in spicing up your lessons by creating materials for the EFL classroom?
+Are you new to teaching English or perhaps an experienced teacher interested in spicing up your lessons by creating materials for the EFL classroom or for teaching English online?
 If you need some inspiration to get started, be sure to read through our top tips on making and adapting your own teaching materials for successful English language lessons.

 Why should teachers adapt or create materials for the EFL classroom?